Leadership Environmental Action Project (LEAP) grants for BC High Schools

-LEAP into conservation with your high school science students through place-based learning projects that focus on BC’s biodiversity and provide opportunities for:
+LEAP into conservation with your high school science students through place-based learning projects that focus on monitoring, restoring and or conserving BC’s biodiversity.

 How to Apply:

 - Be a B.C. high school teacher with a science, environmental learning and or career course focused on providing students with opportunities in environmental/conservation sciences.
 This could include specialty science courses as well as other ways of knowing our connections to the natural world.

 - Applicants will have one full school year to complete the project.

 - Transportation costs for field trips.